by M. Bunning, E. Shackelton, and J. Avens* (2/21)

 - Store in the main section of the refrigerator at 40For below (shelves in the door tend to be warmer than interior shelves).

 - Always wash your hands with soap and water after handling eggs, chickens, or anything in their environment.

-- Do not wash feed and water dishes from the chicken shed in the kitchen sink.
+- Do not wash feed and water dishes from the chicken house in the kitchen sink.

 Moreng, R. and J. Avens.
 1991.
 Poultry Science and Production.
 Waveland Press, Inc. Prospect Heights, IL.

-University of New Hampshire Cooperative Extension.
+University of New Hampshire Extension.
 Producing Your Own Eggs.
+Dec.
+2017.